- Threats to right to life and freedom of religion highlighted at 70th anniversary UN event

 - I’m Human, Right? campaign urges UN and international community to take action

-NEW YORK CITY (7 December 2018) – On 10 December, we commemorate the 70th anniversary of the Universal Declaration of Human Rights.
+NEW YORK (7 December 2018) – On 10 December, we commemorate the 70th anniversary of the Universal Declaration of Human Rights.
 This week, the Permanent Observer Mission of the Holy See to the United Nations, with ADF International, hosted a panel discussion event in remembrance of the document’s adoption.
 Among the high level speakers were, Mary Ann Glendon, Robert P. George, Paolo Carozza, and Michael P. Farris.
 They focused on the foundations, achievements, and violations of the document, as well as concerns about the ability of the United Nations currently to protect foundational rights.
 Experts recognized the continuing violations occurring all over the world, especially to freedom of religion and the right to life.

 “If we stay on our current course, we may soon arrive in a future where human rights are in danger of becoming discredited and the entire system of international human rights law may be jeopardized.
 Those who are inventing supposed ‘rights’ that contradict the real rights recognized in the UDHR are taking a jackhammer to the foundations of international human rights law,” said Michael P. Farris, CEO, President, and General Counsel for ADF International.